Corzed/Ava/readme.md

-# 🌌 Ava - The Advanced Virtual Assistant 🌌
+# 🌌 A.v.a. - Advanced Virtual Assistant 🌌

 > **An AI-powered digital assistant that doesn’t just respond – it takes action.
 From coding entire applications to creating data visualizations, Ava brings the power of automation directly to your desktop.**